Ordinary People (Guest novel): References to other works

-Film, TV, and theatrical adaptations
+Adaptations

 Robert Redford bought the rights to Guest's manuscript before it was published, intending not to act in it but make his directorial debut with the film.
 Ordinary People was released in 1980, winning that year's Academy Award for Best Picture.
 Redford and Timothy Hutton also received Oscars for directing and acting, respectively.
 It also won the Best Adapted Screenplay award, written by Alvin Sargent.

 A play of the same name was published in 1983, in an adaptation by Nancy Pahl-Gilsenan.